pinobatch/pently/docs/usage.md

 ### Sound effects

+There can be up to 64 different sound effects.
+Each is a list of (duty, volume, pitch) triples.

+Each sound effect is specific to a particular type of channel (pulse, triangle, or noise).
+When a sound effect is played, it covers up the musical note on the same channel.
+It uses remaining length as a rough priority scheme; a sound effect will never interrupt another sound effect that has more frames remaining.

 At any moment, the mixer chooses to play either the music or the sound effect based on whatever is louder on each channel.
-If there is already a sound effect playing on the first square wave channel, another sound effect played at the same time will automatically be moved to the second, but a sound effect for the triangle or noise channel will not be moved.
-A sound effect will never interrupt another sound effect that has more frames remaining.
+If a sound effect is playing on pulse 1, another pulse sound effect played at the same time will be moved to pulse 2, but a sound effect for the triangle or noise channel will not be moved.

-There can be up to 64 different sound effects.
+The `PENTLY_USE_SQUARE_POOLING` and `PENTLY_USE_MUSIC_IF_LOUDER`
+configuration options change these behaviors.

 ### Instruments

 Each instrument defines an envelope, which determines the volume and timbre of an instrument over time.
 We take a cue from the Roland [D-50] and D-550 synthesizers that a note's attack is the hardest thing to synthesize.
 An instrument for the D-50 can play a PCM sample to sweeten the attack and leave the decay, sustain, and release to a subtractive synthesizer.
-Likewise in Pently, an envelope has two
-parts: attack and sustain.
+Likewise in Pently, an envelope has two parts: attack and sustain.

 An attack is like a short sound effect that specifies the timbre, volume, and pitch for the first few frames of a note.
 It's analogous to the duty, volume, and arpeggio envelopes in FamiTracker, but in a compact format similar to that of sound effects.
 After the attack finishes, the channel continues into the sustain.
 The timbre and initial volume of the channel are set, and then the volume gradually decreases if desired.

 The drum track uses a different kind of instrument.
 Each drum specifies one or two sound effects to be played.
 A common pattern is for a kick or snare drum to have a triangle component and a noise component, each represented as its own sound effect.

 The fifth track can only play attacks, not sustains.
 It plays them on top of the pulse 1, pulse 2, or triangle channel, replacing the attack phase of that channel's instrument (if any).
 This is useful for playing staccato notes on top of something else, interrupting the notes much like sound effects do.

 There can be up to 51 instruments and 25 drums in `musicseq.s`.